Jonathan2251/lbd/source/funccall.rst

 For instance of example code ch9_1.cpp with ``llc -cpu0-s32-calls=true`` (use memory stack only to pass arguments), LowerFormalArguments() will be called twice.
-First time is for sum_i() which will create 6 load DAGs for 6 incoming arguments passing into this function.
+First time is for sum_i() which will create 6 "load DAGs" for 6 incoming arguments passing into this function.
-Second time is for main() which won't create any load DAG for no incoming argument passing into main().
+Second time is for main() which won't create any "load DAG" for no incoming argument passing into main().
-In addition to LowerFormalArguments() which creates the load DAG, we need loadRegFromStackSlot() (defined in the early chapter) to issue the machine instruction
+In addition to LowerFormalArguments() which creates the "load DAG", we need loadRegFromStackSlot() (defined in the early chapter) to issue the machine instruction
 **“ld $r, offset($sp)”** to load incoming arguments from stack frame offset.